 Cortisol that gets permanently released during fight or flight response (alongside with adrenalin) can lead to various metabolic dysfunctions, causing irritability, afternoon fatigue, insomnia, lack of motivation and constant worrying.
 If stress becomes prolonged – irrespective of low or high cortisol levels – symptoms become overwhelming, leading to general anxiety disorder.
 This is readily detectable and solvable by applying an integrative medical approach.

 Unbalanced methylation often leads to anxiety, irritability, agitation and brain fog.
-Methylation, as a part of a detoxification process, is affected by nutritional depletion (low vitamin B12, B6, magnesium, Zn, folate), heavy metal toxicity (such as mercury and aluminum), genetic predisposition, excessive dairy intake, the presence of mold and aflatoxins, and more.
+Methylation, as a part of a detoxification process, is affected by nutritional depletion (low vitamin B12, B6, magnesium, Zn, folate), heavy metal toxicity (such as mercury and aluminum), hereditary predisposition, excessive dairy intake, the presence of mold and aflatoxins, and more.

 Balanced methylation is crucial for the metabolism of many neurotransmitters – adrenalin, norepinephrine, serotonin, and GABA – which, if unbalanced, can lead to anxiety.
 The use of methylation ‘thieves’ such as alcohol and the birth control pill often leads to anxiety.
 Alcohol is often used to relieve anxiety, without individuals realizing that its use will actually perpetuate anxiety.